burggraf/SupaScript/README.md

 Enter **SupaScript**.

-Run the SQL contained in javascript-require-for-supabase.sql, and now you can use `require()`.
+Load the extension or run the SQL code, and now you can use `require()`.
 Since you don't have access to a file system, though, you can't use npm install.
 So we need to have a way to load those neato node_modules.
 How do we do it?

 ## Method 1:  load from the web automatically
 This is the easiest (and preferred) method.